 Do you really need “Gorilla Grip”?

 One of the more important physical aspects to Obstacle Course Racing, or OCR training in general, relies heavily on grip strength.
-Developing, maintaining and working superior grip strength is a great way to help you perform your best in any OCR setting or event, as well as give yourself an edge of competition.
+Developing, maintaining and working superior grip strength is a great way to help you perform your best in any OCR setting or event, as well as give yourself an edge over competition.
 Plus, having Gorilla Grip is also super cool at any recreational event – opening jars and bottles at barbecues becomes show off time!

 Here are what we found are a few great training tools to help you develop your own Gorilla Grip.
-Of course, there are others (we’ll have much to say on this topic!) and this isn’t an exhaustive list – and it’s always important to realize that you may find some easy and other hard depending on where you fall in the grip strength spectrum.
+Of course, there are others (we’ll have much to say on this topic!) and this isn’t an exhaustive list – and it’s always important to realize that you may find some easy and others challenging depending on where you fall in the grip strength spectrum.
 Also, make sure you are healthy before trying or doing any exercise, and always warm up/cool down properly…just to keep yourself away from injuries.*

 Ex 1: Pullups w/Catch & Release